-In Wake, it is not as much the wake model that decides the accuracy of the wake loss calculation as the parameters that are used.
+In Wake, the only wake model available is the N.O.Jensen model.
+It is not as much the wake model that decides the accuracy of the wake loss calculation as the parameters that are used.
 For this model, the Wake Decay Constant (WDC) decides the results.
 The WDC shall, basically, be chosen based on the turbulence, if this is available.
 If not, different terrain types are described that, in combination with hub height, give reasonable choices.

 Here, with Hub height 47m, the logical choice will be "HH 50m, Very open farmland, WDC 0.062".